 If you are planning on creating a gothic garden, or already have one established, there is nothing else that adds quite the same amount of character to the garden as a gothic garden arbor.
 The arbor will give the outdoor space a touch of historic charm and add to the mysterious feel of the space, as well as architectural detail.
 Many gothic garden arbors are simple archways, while others actually have a gated entrance that will welcome visitors to this special outdoor space.
 When choosing an arbor with a specifically gothic theme in mind, choose the more ornate versions as opposed to the simpler, more basic models.
 This will provide more intricate details as well as more interesting places for your plants and vines to crawl.

 Imagine walking into your gothic garden area and being greeted by a tall arbor, offering an archway entrance to this place of beauty and intrigue.
 Choosing a black gothic garden arbor will fit in perfectly with the theme.
-One such ideal arbor is the Oakland Living 8.5 foot Iron Gothic Arbor with Gate.
-A bit of a pricey investment at prices ranging from around $383 to $499, this is one sturdy design that should provide years and years of enjoyment.
+One such ideal arbor is the Gardman R351 55-Inch by 101-Inch by 19-Inch Gothic Arch.
+Reasonably priced at about $60, this is a design that should provide years and years of enjoyment.
 Providing a grand entrance to the garden will really make an excellent first impression for visitors.
-The architectural design of this arbor includes three finial tops, and patterns of flowing scrolls throughout the framework.
-Constructed from tubular iron, this arbor is built to last through years of exposure to the elements.
-The matching gate adds that extra something to offer privacy and decoration.
-This model comes with a ground base, and mounting stakes to provide extra stability upon placement.
-Although this arbor does not come in a black finish, its hammered bronze finish still works well, and the detailed design makes it the perfect companion to all of your black and deep, dark colored flowers and plants.
+The architectural design of this arbor includes finial tops, and a simple framework.
+Constructed from polyester-coated steel, this arbor is built to last through years of exposure to the elements.
+This arbor is the perfect companion to all of your black and deep, dark colored flowers and plants.

 The Oakland Living Royal Arbor with Gate is also another great style that will work well for a gothic garden.
 This arbor works well to separate your gothic garden space from the rest of your outdoor space.
 Made from the same durable tubular iron as the above mentioned model, this style is done in a classic black hardened powder coat finish that will stand up to weather without fading, chipping, or cracking.
 Priced on Amazon from different vendors at anywhere from $296 to over $700, be sure to shop around for the best deal on this one.
 Framework is designed with patterns that bring to mind those of a stained glass window, perfect for letting climbing vines climb and wrap around.
 This gothic garden arbor will provide you with a sense of privacy and make your private garden getaway seem more intimate.